 Duke University is partnering with KCMC and the University of Cape Town to develop a Sociobehavioral Sciences Core at KCMC that is focused on HIV/AIDS.
 The project is focused on South-South training, and is supported through an NIH training grant.
 The goal of this project is to develop qualified socio-behavioral and mental health researchers to contribute to HIV research.
 Mentorships are offered by Duke faculty and faculty at the training sites.

 Olala Oneko is a DGHI adjunct faculty member.
-Dorothy Dow is the Duke faculty site leader based at KCMC to provide leadership and oversight.
+Dorothy Dow and Matt Rubach are the Duke faculty site leader based at KCMC to provide leadership and oversight.
 There are three employees at KCMC supporting the DGHI-KCMC collaboration in the areas of administration, research, and finance.

 DUKE ENTITIES INVOLVED